echeran/smile-of-murugan/webbook/chapter19.md

 # The Prose Of Today

-The lack of literary criteria of any sort was—and to a great extent still is-one of the most striking characteristics of the modern Tamil literary scene.
+The lack of literary criteria of any sort was—and to a great extent still is—one of the most striking characteristics of the modern Tamil literary scene.
 A true, strict, and severe literary criticism is still wanting, in spite of some very promising beginnings in this directions, as, e.g., T. M. C. Raghunathan's evaluation of